Introduction to AWS Aurora

 Below are the different advantages of Aurora:

-- Enterprise Level Availability: Multiple replications of DB instance over multiple zones ensure high availability.
+- Enterprise Level Availability: Multiple replications of DB instances over multiple zones ensure high availability.

 - Enterprise Level Scalability: With Aurora serverless, you can set-up your database to automatically scale up and scale down with application demand.

-- Enterprise Level Performance: With simplicity & cost-effective as open-source DB.
+- Enterprise Level Performance: With simplicity & cost-effectiveness as open-source DB.

 - Enterprise Level Compatibility: Aurora is compatible with MySQL and PostgreSQL.
 So, if your current application is in MySQL or PostgreSQL you can migrate it or use Amazon RDS to shift your database and use Aurora Engine.